neilg63/string-patterns/README.md

 ### Enums
 - **WordBounds**:	Has options for *Start*, *End* and *Both* with a method to render regular expression subpatterns with the correct word boundaries

-NB: Although I've used the library methods in three of my commercial projects, this crate is very much in its alpha stage as I evaluate which of the many auxiliary methods, not documented here, belong in this library.
-Many minor version updates in the 0.1.x 0.2.x series reflect mainly corrections to this file and revised tests.
+NB: This crate is very much in its alpha stage, but has already been used in production in 3 API projects.
+Since version 2.14 the code base has been organised into separate files for each set of traits with related implementations.